|

 Induction is just another way to make women fear birth and feel out of

-choose.
+doctor choose.
 Pulling women further away from natural birth.
-So far, that ³natural
+So far, that

-slowly ripen in their own time we overlook their basic needs and favor our
+to slowly ripen in their own time we overlook their basic needs and favor

-own needs.
-It is wrong to pressure your baby into birth and once you have
+our own needs.
+It is wrong to pressure your baby into birth and once you

 Which leads me to another point about induction, a more spiritual one.
 I